All Products

 Important

-Before you terminate a process, ensure that it is not a critical business process to avoid service disruption.
+Before you terminate a process, ensure it is not a critical business process to avoid service disruption.

 • Optimize the application: Check your application code for potential optimizations, such as reducing unnecessary data transfers, adding caching, or compressing data.